davift/mighty-scan/README.md

 - Discover Hosts,
 - Check for Open Ports,
-- Look for Fingerprints and Vulnerabilities,
+- Fingerprints and Enumeration,
-- Enumeration.
+- Vulnerabilities and more Enumeration.

 ## Usage